Alan Townsend Memorial Trophy Competition

 Our annual competition trophy, named in honour of our late leader,

-She can be seen here being presented with
+Paul Lancaster third.
+Steve can be seen here being presented

-the trophy by our guest judge, John Whaler.
-Below right, the winning set of photos.
+with the trophy by our guest judge, John Whaler.
+Below is the winning set of photos.

-John is a qualified circuit judge, a member of Lincoln RB Photographic Club,
+John is a qualified circuit judge and a member of Lincoln Photographic Club.

 Guidance for